Bit-ByteBandit/OSCP-Transfer/README.md

 - -d DIRECTORY: For FTP or SMB, set the working directory

-- -sh SHARE name for SMB.
+- -sh SHARE name for SMB (default: SHARE)

 - -u USERNAME: Provide the FTP or smb username (default for ftp only: user).